VFCoder/EcommerceAppTestSuite/README.md

 ### Test Types
 NUnit: This framework uses NUnit for unit testing.

 SpecFlow: Some tests are implemented using SpecFlow for behavior-driven development (BDD).
-Contributing
-Feel free to contribute to this project by opening issues or creating pull requests.
-Your contributions are highly appreciated.

 ### License
 This project is open source and available under the MIT License.